 When in doubt, count your tiles!
 It’s a real bummer to get further along in the project and realize you made an error with one tile a ways back.
 (Trust me, I did this last night.
 So. much. frogging.)

-You can find all my free corner to corner patters here.
+- You can find all our free corner to corner patterns here.

--ChiWei from 1 Dog Woof has compiled all of her corner to corner crochet resources into one helpful list.
-I learned a lot from her when I was figuring out how to corner to corner crochet.
+- ChiWei from 1 Dog Woof has compiled all of her corner to corner crochet resources into one helpful list.
+She has some great tips!

 If you love learning new crochet techniques as much as I do, you might also enjoy these tutorials:

 I've got more free crochet goodness for you that'll knock your little handmade socks off.